 Wildfires will continue

 As wildfires seem to be a more common occurrence and the winds are blowing, this reality is something that has to be managed.
 You can expect these wildfires to happen year after year.
 All the ash and debris that settles in our pools create a perfect environment for chemical inefficiencies and stress on equipment.
-As you know from reading the Orenda Blog, phosphates and nitrates are micronutrients for all living things…including algae and bacteria.
+As you know from reading the Orenda Blog, phosphates and nitrates can create massive chlorine demand and inefficiencies.
 Wildfires can drop an all-you-can-eat buffet of micronutrients in a pool, so be prepared.

 All that being said, along with proper circulation and filtration, some Orenda products can aid in the cleanup process.
 Our CV-600 Enzyme Water Cleaner will help speed up the cleanup process by managing the non-living organics falling into the pool.
 Our PR-10,000 Phosphate Remover Concentrate can handle the baggage of the excess phosphorus finding its way to the water.
 If you still have particles that you need help cleaning up, you can try CE-Clarifier too.
 But nothing will replace physically cleaning the pool and filters.